OlivierLD/raspberry-coffee/java-and-python/Java-TCP-Python/README.md

 - First, build the project
   - `../gradlew shadowJar`
   - This generates a `build/libs/Java-TCP-Python-1.0-all.jar`, which is quite small.
-- Then, from a terminal, do a `./start.tcp.server.sh`
+- Then, from a terminal, do a `./start.tcp.server.sh` to start the Java server
-- And from one or more terminals, do a `./start.tcp.client.sh`, it is an interactive program, you will be prompted.
+- And from one or more terminals, to start the client(s), do a `./start.tcp.client.sh`, it is an interactive program, you will be prompted.

 ### Java Server, Python Client(s)